KSDT Radio: History

+KSDT Sports

 When UC San Diego began its transition to the Division I level of NCAA competition in 2020, KSDT began occasionally broadcasting live sporting events for UC San Diego athletics.
 For the 2023-24 school year, the station received funding to begin a formalized sports broadcasting program, complete with a director position and an internship.
 Through the founding of this program, KSDT's sports coverage grew to broadcasting every home game for NCAA sponsored team sports, a weekly sports show, and an independent social media presence for KSDT Sports.

 With the 2024-25 NCAA season being the first in which UC San Diego could qualify for postseason competition, the brand of KSDT Sports became a significant storyline in relation to the Triton men's basketball team when the broadcasting program organized upwards of 300 students to drive up to UC Irvine as a part of an event known as "Operation Invade Irvine" to attend the Tritons road game on February 8th, a game with major ramifications for both the Tritons and Anteaters in their season-long battle to win the Big West Conference and qualify to March Madness.
 After the Tritons won in dominant fashion, the night of both the fan invasion and game itself was declared the greatest night in UC San Diego sporting history.

 The Tritons would go on to win the Big West regular season in men's basketball and qualify for their first ever March Madness in both men's and women's basketball.
 Both March Madness debuts were broadcast by KSDT Sports, despite the games taking place during finals week of winter quarter.
 In the post-game press conference after the men's team was eliminated, Naismith Defensive Player of the Year finalist and star guard Hayden Gray credited KSDT Sports with having shifted the fan culture at UC San Diego.